Medical-marijuana patients who oppose an initiative to legalize marijuana filed a counter initiative Friday.

 - King County head of homelessness may be an 'impossible' job, but Marc Dones is optimistic

 Meiwes and others opposed to I-502 argue that medical marijuana patients’ levels vary depending on the body’s tolerance, putting them at greater risk of arrest.

-“We don’t have a problem with legalization efforts,” Meiwes said.
+“We don’t have a problem with legalization efforts,” she said.
 “But this is to protect patients.”

 The newly filed counter initiative has not received a number yet.
-A draft must be reviewed by the code reviser’s office, and then the sponsor must submit a final version, which could take a few weeks.
+A draft must be reviewed by the code reviser’s office, and then the sponsor must submit a final version.

-To qualify for the November ballot, sponsors must submit at least 241,153 signatures of valid registered voters by July 6 evening.
+To qualify for the November ballot, sponsors must submit at least 241,153 signatures of registered voters by the evening of July 6.

-A message left for supporters of I-502 was not immediately returned Friday.
+A message left for supporters of I-502 was not returned Friday.

 The group sponsoring I-502 turned in signatures for its initiative to the Legislature last month.

 The Secretary of State’s Office is still counting signatures on that measure, but if it qualifies, it will go to the Legislature.